 Plex has dominated the DIY media server market for over a decade.
 It started as a simple media player and grew into an ambitious hub that blends your personal libraries with ad-supported content and third-party streaming services.

-Today, Plex lets you organize movies, TV shows, music, photos, podcasts, and audiobooks in one slick interface.
-It also offers live TV with DVR capabilities, cross-device playback syncing, and a catalog of free ad-supported movies and shows.
+Today, Plex organizes movies, shows, music, photos, podcasts, and audiobooks in one interface with live TV, DVR, and free ad-supported content.

 #Jellyfin Overview